theopin/ip/docs/README.md

 ### Save
 Data related to this application is saved in the hard disk **automatically** after any command that changes it is given.
+There is no need to save manually.

 ## FAQ

 ### Q: How do I transfer my data to another computer?
-Transfer the folder /data containing duke.txt into the directory of your other computer that contains ip.jar.
+Transfer the folder /data containing **Duke** .txt into the directory of your other computer that contains ip.jar.
-The application will look out for the duke.txt within that /data folder and fetch the tasks from there.
+The application will look out for the **Duke** .txt within that /data folder and fetch the tasks from there.

 ## Command Summary